studio24/amplify/docs/css.md

 * `print.css`
 * `advanced.css`

-[PostCSS](https://github.com/postcss/postcss), [PostCSS CLI](https://github.com/postcss/postcss-cli) and [Autoprefixer](https://github.com/postcss/autoprefixer) NPM packages add any vendor prefixes which may be required for our [supported list of browsers](browser-support.md) and produce minified versions of these stylesheets.
+[PostCSS](https://github.com/postcss/postcss) and [Autoprefixer](https://github.com/postcss/autoprefixer) NPM packages add any vendor prefixes which may be required for our [supported list of browsers](browser-support.md), and Dart Sass produces minified versions of these stylesheets.

 Both `core.css` and `print.css` are served to all browsers. `advanced.css` is only served to supported browsers.